jundalisay/spblist/content/en/research/paracelsus/nature/book-09/chapter-05c.md

 And so much for Naturall signes.
 Now for Supernaturall signes, they are things of a particular science, as of Magical Astronomy, &c. and the like.
 It is therefore necessary that you be skilled in them.

 The kinds of Magicall Astronomie.
 Hence also many other Arts proceed, as Geomancy, Pyromancy, Hydromancy, Chaomancy, and Necromancy, whereof every one hath its peculiar stars, which stars doe so signe them after a supernaturall manner.
 And you must know, that the starres of Geomancy impresse their signs upon the earthy bodies of the whole Universe, and that divers wayes.
-For[Pg 140] they change the earth, and cause earthquakes, and gapings, they produce hills, and valleys, and bring many new Vegetables, they produce also Gamaheaus with naked figures, and images, having wonderfull vertues, and powers, which indeed they receive from the seven planets, as the But or mark receives the arrow from the Archer.
+For[Pg 140] they change the earth, and cause earthquakes, and gapings, they produce hills, and valleys, and bring many new Vegetables, they produce also Gamaheaus with naked figures, and images, having wonderfull virtues, and powers, which indeed they receive from the seven planets, as the But or mark receives the arrow from the Archer.

 But how those signs, and images of Gamaheaus may be known apart, and what they signifie magically; there is required a great experience, and knowledg of the nature of things, which can by no meanes bee here perfectly taught.

-Here you must well note, that the stone, or every Gamaheaus, cannot excell in the property, and vertue but of one star, and so be qualified but by one planet.
+Here you must well note, that the stone, or every Gamaheaus, cannot excell in the property, and virtue but of one star, and so be qualified but by one planet.

 And although there bee two or more planets in earthly bodies, as they are joined together in the superiour firmament: yet one is repressed by the other.
 For as one house cannot bear two Masters, but the one thrusts out the other: so also it is here; the one rules, the other serves: Or as one that overcomes him that keeps any house, casts him out by force; and sets himself, as master of the house, disposing of all things according to his pleasure, and making the other his servant.